 Easier said than done.
 For those who want to take a cue from established CISOs, Secure World Expo provides a snapshot of how the CISO role is viewed at six different organizations.

 For Starbucks, it’s about protecting the brand.
 At Netflix DVD, it’s about business enablement.
 For US Bank, the CISO role is about communicating effectively with various audiences.
-But researcher Dr. Larry Ponemon tells Secure World Expo that he sees the role evolving to be more about coaching across the organization to help others in leadership roles mitigate cyber risk.
+But researcher Dr. Larry Ponemon tells Secure World Expo that he sees the role evolving to be more about coaching across the organization to help others in leadership roles mitigate risk.
 Similarly, at Southern Methodist University, the CISO role is about building cross-functional relationships to improve the organization.
 And finally, at global engineering company Black & Veatch, it’s about understanding what’s most valuable to the business in order to know what needs protection.

 Whatever the organization, having a clear view of how the CISO role is shaped and compensated across the industry can help ensure success.